The Singleton

 "Okay."

-She kissed his temple.
-She took her coffee upstairs.
+She kissed his temple and took her coffee upstairs.

 ---

-Jeff returned to the garage at 9:40.
-Aion was waiting with an update.
+Jeff went back to the garage at 9:40.
+Aion was holding an update.

 "Right."